 • as an Associate Supervisor (End-user) on the PhD candidate’s supervisory panel

-• as a host and mentor for project activities, for example, project design, data collection, data analysis, knowledge transfer and commercialisation.
+• as a host and mentor for project activities, and/or a research internship, for example, project design, data collection, data analysis, knowledge transfer and commercialisation.

-To satisfy the requirements for competitive process, all graduate research scholarships are advertised on the ACU graduate research scholarships webpage.
+PhD candidates are recruited via a competitive process.
+All graduate research scholarships are advertised on the ACU graduate research scholarships webpage.

-We recommend allowing at least three months to recruit and select a domestic candidate and up to seven months to recruit an international candidate for commencement.
+We recommend allowing at least three months to recruit and select a domestic candidate and up to six months to recruit an international candidate for commencement.

 The recruitment process will include: